 There are so many eco-friendly Canadian retreats to choose from, I could write a book.
-Note to self: Write a book about green retreats in Canada.
+Note to self: Write a book about eco retreats in Canada.
 It was impossible to choose the best, so I selected a resort in my favourite part of the world, Vancouver Island, BC.

 Rooms at Clayoquot Wilderness Resort are luxury prospector tents arranged overlooking a deepwater fjord deep inside the Clayoquot Sound Biosphere Reserve.
 The reserve protects some of the world’s only untouched temperate rainforest, where bears, cougars, wolves, and a huge array of other animals make their homes.
 Grey whales, dolphins, and sea lions can be spotted in the marine reserve.

 Clayoquot Wilderness Resort is committed to sustainable practices and also works to repair historical damage done to the surrounding region by human activity in the past.

 Sleeping in an energy efficient geodesic tent on the magnificent slopes of the Swiss Alps sounds pretty sweet to me!
 The rooms at Whitepod are a 20-minute hike from reception, surrounded by nothing but nature.
 In winter, Whitepod maintains private downhill ski slopes, snow scoots (think mountain bikes with skis attached), and snowshoeing trails.
 In summer, hiking, mountain biking, and paragliding are all on offer.